QimingZheng/AdMatch/README.md

 - nvcc Compiler
 - Boost Library

+## Install

+Go to you installation root directory, cmake <CMakeFile-Path>.

+Please notice that, I have coverred many mainstream GPU's arch-flags in the CMakeLists.txt, while in case your device type is not included, please check it prior your installation.
+The compiled tools may run on unspecified devices without warnning or report errors, but the matching results will be incorrect and the timing results could be extreme short (like 1e-5 ms, because kernel launch failed).

 ## Contribution

 If you have better idea in implement a high efficient gpu-regex engine, you can implement the kernel in an individual .cu file (like iNFA_kernel.cu AS_kernel.cu TKO_kernel.cu) and make a pull request.
 If possible append a document on the key idea of your kernel algorithm.